Type of entity

 In 1953 Wallace joined the provincial public service, serving as Deputy Provincial Secretary from 1959-1977.
 Between 1969 and 1977 he also served as Deputy Minister to the Premier.
 From 1977-1980, he served as British Columbia's Agent General for the United Kingdom and Europe.
 Upon returning from London he served, again, as Deputy Minister to Premier Bill Bennett, retiring from public service in 1981.

 During his public service career he became known for his leadership and organization of four centennial celebrations in 1958, 1966, 1967 and 1971.
+In 1983, Wallace served as Canadian Secretary to the Queen for her state visit to Canada.

 Among his many honours and recognitions, Wallace received the Queen’s Jubilee Medal in 1971; was made an Officer of the Order of Canada in 1971 (invested in 1972); was made a freeman of the City of London in 1978; received an Honorary Doctor of Laws (LLD) from UBC in 1978; and received the Order of BC in 1991.